If you have been in a rear-end accident, you have questions. The first question is often what is the trial or settlement

 - 2015, Maryland: $335,000 Settlement.
 A 50-year-old female massage therapist has a low impact accident with an SUV.
 Our client had no property damage.
 She thought she was fine.
 She drove home from the crash.
 But she is later found to have ulnar neuropathy.
 We brought a lawsuit in federal court after a meaningless settlement offer of $12,000 from Deep South Insurance.
 A suit was brought against the trucking company and the truck driver in the Maryland Federal District Court in Baltimore.
 Defendants argue what you think they would argue: "How could she be hurt in the accident?"
 But Plaintiff’s treating orthopedic surgeon supported her contention that the injury was caused by the crash.
 But the case still reached a settlement after we vigorously prepared the case for trial.
 Miller & Zois handled this case.

 - 2015, Maryland: $190,000 Settlement.
 Plaintiff was a 42-year-old female who was rear ended in Prince George’s County, Maryland.
 The insurance company, Travelers, refused to make a settlement offer.
 So we filed a lawsuit.
 Why no offer?
 Probably because she has almost no property damage to her vehicle.
 But she complained of injuries to her neck and back...and she was a very credible person.
 She sought treatment from an orthopedist and a neurologist.
 A neck MRI revealed a disc herniation at C6-C7.
-Years went by and she eventually required surgery, a cervical fusion.
+Years went by, and she eventually required surgery, a cervical fusion.
 After suit had been filed, the case resolved in mediation for $190,000.00.
 Our law firm, Miller & Zois, handled this case.